aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.archiveinfo/archiveformatdetector/_index.md

 ## ArchiveFormatDetector class

-Detects archive format and provides other related information.
+Detects an archive format and provides other related information.

 The ArchiveFormatDetector type exposes the following members:
 ## Constructors